 Boundaries and consent

-Sex is based on equality and good communication where the longing of both parties is respected.
-It is never OK to beg or force someone to have sex, whether we are in a relationship or not.
-Both persons need to feel OK talking about their boundaries.
-By making fun of other people‘s needs, saying they are silly, or react in an awkward way is disrespecting them.
+Sex is based on equality and good communication where the desires of both parties is respected.
+It is never okay to beg or force someone to have sex, whether we are in a relationship or not.
+Both persons need to feel comfortable talking about their boundaries.
+Making fun of other people‘s needs, call them silly, or react badly in some way is disrespecting them.

 Consent for sex is very important and necessary for everyone to feel good.
 But what exactly is consent?